srclosson/div-panel/README.md

 3. Support for script type="module".

 ## Development workflow
-1. Write the code in the code editor
+1. Write the code in the code editor.
 2. Hit `run` to run a data update
 3. Hit `clear` to clear the the rendered HTML+Javascript.
 When you hit run the next time, you will also get your `onDivPanelInit` callback.
+*Important* You must hit `<CTRL+S>` in the editor to save.
+When saving, your control will be re-rendered.

 ## Callbacks
 There are four callbacks provided.